People that want an affordable adjustable bed frame

 You’ll also notice that the Comfort Adjustable Base is available in twin XL, full, queen, king, and split king, but not California king for some reason.
 We’ve seen this will a lot of adjustable bed frames.
-One thing we don’t usually see, however, is a brand who offers both king and split king sizes.
+One thing we don’t usually see, however, is a brand that offers both king and split king sizes.
 We think it’s a great option for people who don’t want to go through the hassle of syncing together the two ends of a split king bed frame.
 And just so you know, the split king is just two twin XL bed frames next to each other.

 Here’s a look at the rough dimensions for the base: